srikanthIBM/generate-insights-from-multiple-data-sources/README.md

 You as a developer have the flexibility to define the user workflow and control the options available to users.
 You can choose from a guided exploration of the analysis through authored fixed dashboards, to a free-form analytic exploration environment in which users choose their own visualizations – and virtually anything in between.
 The IBM Cognos Dashboard Embedded lets you, the developer, painlessly add end-to-end data visualization capabilities to your application so your users can easily drag and drop to quickly find valuable insight and create visualizations on their own.

+* Key Features of IBM Cognos Dashboard Embedded are as follows:

+- Live connection to underlying data
+- Interactive dashboards produce visualizations directly from your data in real-time.
+- Smart creation of visualizations
+- Smart data analysis and visualization capabilities help users discover underlying patterns and meanings in their data.
+- Interactive exploration of data
+- Data can be explored using filtering and navigation paths.
+- Embedded in your application
+- Because dashboards are fully embedded, dashboards are integrated into your application's context, keeping users engaged.

 #### Steps to create a Dashboard

 #### (i) Provisioning a Dashboard Embedded analytics service Instance to the Watson Studio Project